tomhillman/oakland_recipes/recipes/tom.md

 <input type="checkbox" enabled /> 1 dash crushed red pepper flakes

 ### Toppings
 As preferred.
-A perennial favoriate: Fig jam, arugula, bacon, and goat cheese.
+Perennial favorites: mushroom and spinach, or for a dessert pizza, swap the tomato sauce for fig jam and top with arugula, bacon, and goat cheese.

 ## Preparation
 *Day before*